 Possible Red Flags: They can also help investors to identify potential red flags that may indicate financial difficulties, as well as fraud or accounting irregularities.

-For these reasons, quality of earnings reports are an important tool for anyone considering investing in a publicly-traded company.
+For these reasons, the quality of earnings reports is an important tool for anyone considering investing in a publicly-traded company.